Commercial, Industrial and Business Premises

 What is an Annual Essential Safety Measures Report?

-Building owners must show annually that all buildings fire safety features have been maintained to the required standards by preparing an Annual Essential Safety Measures Report.
-The annual report must be available to be inspected by Council or CFA staff.
+Each year building owners must show that the building's fire safety features have been maintained to the standards through an Annual Essential Safety Measures Report.
+The annual report must be available to be inspected by council or the CFA.

-Some information that may assist you is in the Victorian Building Authority’s brochure or the manual.
-Owners (or their representatives) must ensure that all building maintenance and testings are carried out, before completing the Annual Essential Safety Measures report.
-These requirements apply to all commercial buildings.
+The Victorian Building Authority has produced information to help you.
+Owners or their representatives must ensure that all building maintenance and testing is carried out before completing the Annual Essential Safety Measures report.